MicrosoftDocs/azure-ai-docs/articles/ai-services/language-service/summarization/how-to/document-summarization.md

     {
       "kind": "AbstractiveSummarization",
       "taskName": "Text Abstractive Summarization Task 1",
-      "parameters": {
-        "summaryLength": "short"
     }
-    }
   ]
 }
 '
 ```
-If you don't specify `summaryLength`, the model determines the summary length.

-### Using the summaryLength parameter
-For the `summaryLength` parameter, three values are accepted:
-* oneSentence: Generates a summary of mostly 1 sentence, with around 80 tokens.
-* short: Generates a summary of mostly 2-3 sentences, with around 120 tokens.
-* medium: Generates a summary of mostly 4-6 sentences, with around 170 tokens.
-* long: Generates a summary of mostly over 7 sentences, with around 210 tokens.

 2. Make the following changes in the command where needed:
     - Replace the value `your-language-resource-key` with your key.